 In the Syria earthquake Flash Appeal launched by the UN and humanitarian partners, one of the three strategic objectives was to “support livelihoods and basic services in areas affected by the earthquake.”

-In addition to cash assistance, strengthening livelihoods is important, considering Syrian households have gradually lost their purchasing power while food prices have almost doubled since last year.
+In addition to cash assistance, strengthening livelihoods is important, considering Syrian households have gradually lost their purchasing power while food prices have almost doubled since before the earthquake.

 Mental health and psychosocial support

-The earthquake affected people already displaced and will result in new displacements, which are a significant change in people’s way of life, perhaps including loss of livelihood, extreme poverty and damaged social support structure.
-Because of the ongoing conflict, displaced Syrians also may have post-traumatic stress disorder.
+The earthquake affected internally displaced people and created new displacements, which changed people’s way of life, perhaps including loss of livelihood, extreme poverty and damaged social support structure.
+Because of the ongoing conflict, displaced Syrians also may have had post-traumatic stress disorder.

 Survivors of the deadly earthquakes are forced to deal with lasting trauma.
-In northwest Syria, psychological first aid, case management and safe service points are overwhelmed with rising needs.
+In northwest Syria, psychological first aid, case management and safe service points were overwhelmed with rising needs.

 Protection and support for marginalized populations